onnx/onnx-tensorflow/doc/API.md

 to see more conversion details or to WARNING to see less

-`auto_cast` : Whether to auto cast data types that might lose precision for the tensors with types not natively supported by Tensorflow, default is False

 _returns_:

 A TensorflowRep class object representing the ONNX model